whitecat-sh/whitecat/content/post/notes/index.md

 For this to work you will need:

-1. A remote ssh server (can be linux, windows, android, whatever, as long as you have a ssh server that is connected to another network than the school) **I STRONGLY RECOMMEND USING A VM**
+1. A remote ssh server (can be linux, windows, android, whatever, as long as you have a ssh server that is connected to another network than the target) **I STRONGLY RECOMMEND USING A VM**
 2. Port forwarding / access to the router's configuration page. **I RECOMMEND A DMZ**
-3. A school / firewall-ed internet connection.
+3. A firewalled internet connection.
 4. A ssh client installed on your device capable of doing ssh tunneling.
 5. Some minimal linux / networking knowledge
 6. Common sense
 7. Optionally: a domain name

-#### First, you need to know the outgoing port and protocol allowed by your school (in my case it was *22* with the *ssh* protocol allowed).
+#### First, you need to know the outgoing port and protocol allowed by your target network (in my case it was *22* with the *ssh* protocol allowed).
 This will most likely be the hardest and most complicated part to do beforehand.
 I will not explain how to do this as it is out of scope and not part of this guide.

 Then, you can do the following on your remote (personal computer / vm / phone) ssh server.
 I will be using linux as the OS of the server and Debian as the distro.